Bruce Cummings

-Bruce Frederick Cummings, (March 1927 – June 16, 1991) was an award-winning, all-star and Grey Cup champion Canadian football player with the Ottawa Rough Riders, playing from 1950 to 53.
+Bruce Frederick Cummings, (March 1927 – June 16, 1991) was an all-star and Grey Cup champion Canadian football player with the Ottawa Rough Riders, playing from 1950 to 53.

 Born in Ottawa and a star football player at the University of Toronto, Cummings joined his hometown Riders in 1950.
 Though his career was relatively brief, he enjoyed a complete season in 1951, being named an all-star, winning the Jeff Russel Memorial Trophy as the best player in the Interprovincial Rugby Football Union and hoisting the Grey Cup as champion.

 His father, W. Garfield Cummings, was a local politician and former Ottawa footballer.
 Bruce Cummings died at the age of 64 in 1991 following a heart attack.